RashadGarayev87/CatDogClassification/README.md

 ## (Histogram of Oriented Gradients)

-"Using the HOG algorithm, extract features from images in the cat and dog dataset, apply various classification methods, and observe the results
+Using the HOG algorithm, extract features from images in the cat and dog dataset, apply various classification methods, and observe the results

 - SVM